datakaveri/iudx-MOTION2NX/README.md

 ## New additions

-1.**Convolution Layer** In our prvous work we implemenetd image inference using fully connected neural networks.
-In
+1.**CNN** In our prevous work we implemenetd image inference using fully connected neural networks.
+In this work we use convolutional layers to execute the image inference task.
+Further,  we implemeneted convolution operation using Helper node to decrease the momory usage and execution time.

-1. **Data providers:** Implemented data providers that provide shares of their respective private data to the secure compute servers for performing privacy preserving operations.
+2. **Data providers:** Implemented data providers that provide shares of their respective private data to the secure compute servers for performing privacy preserving operations.

-2. **New gates to support constant multiplication:** This operation is multiplying a constant (which is common knowledge to both the parties) with private data.
-This new gate does not require creation of shares for the constant, thereby making the operation faster.

 3. **Modular approach to Neural Network Inferencing on MNIST data:** Two compute servers are involved in the inferencing task.
 There are two data providers, one of them provides the neural network model (weights and biases) to the compute